jfet97/andreasimonecostadotdev/content/posts/What the heck is a homomorphic mapped type?.en.md

 ### resolveMappedTypeMembers and getModifiersTypeFromMappedType

 In short words, __any__ mapped type of the form `{ [P in keyof T]: ... }`, where `T` may be a type variable or not, is able to preserve the modifiers of the original type `T`, that is called the _modifiers type_.
-Because all homomorphic mapped types respect that form, they preserve the modifiers:
+Because all homomorphic mapped types respect that form, they do preserve the modifiers:

 ```ts
 type HMT<T> = { [P in keyof T]: F<T[P]> }